Rochester, New York, is home to several parks designed by Frederick Law Olmsted, known for their beauty, accessibility, and historical significance.

 Highland Park

-We owe our gratitude to Ellwanger & Barry for generously donating the land, trees, and bushes grown at their renowned nursery located on Mount Hope Avenue.
+We are grateful to Ellwanger & Barry for generously donating the land, trees, and bushes grown at their renowned nursery on Mount Hope Avenue.
 They were also notable contributors to the construction of the Children’s Pavillion, which was unfortunately demolished in 1963.
 The Highland Park Conservancy has announced its plans to rebuild the pavilion, and the construction work is expected to begin in 2024.

 The University of Rochester Arboretum